A comforting easy pumpkin soup recipe made with simple pantry staple ingredients. This keto pumpkin soup is a cinch to make and so, so, delicious!

 Likewise, it is generally not recommended to freeze soups with cream.
 Creamed soups sometimes separate when you defrost and reheat them.
 So, what you can do is cook the soup without added the heavy cream if you know you are going to be freezing it.
 Then, you can simply add the cream after you’ve defrosted it.

-If you like to dip something into your soup (don’t we all?) these Low Carb Tortillas go perfectly with Pumpkin Soup!
+If you like to dip something into your soup (don't we all?) these Low Carb Tortillas go perfectly with Pumpkin Soup.
+Or serve with a side of Keto Mummy Dogs.
+And when this is gone make my Keto Butternut Squash Soup next!